CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Give thyself time to learn something new and good, and cease to be whirled around." - Marcus Aurelius</p>
+<p>"A guilty person sometimes has the luck to escape detection, but never to feel sure of it." - Seneca</p>
 <!-- STOIC_QUOTE_END -->